supervisely/developer-portal/getting-started/cli.md

 In the following **required** arguments, replace:
 - `<project-id>` with the ID of the supervisely project you want to get name

-💡To export project name right in environmental variable, use the following trick in your shell script
+💡To export project name right in environmental variable, use the following trick in your shell script:
 ```shell
 PROJECT_NAME=$(supervisely project get-name -id $PROJECT_ID)
 ```